 Meetup stock isn’t available to trade yet.
 So while you wait to see if they’ll go public, learn more about them.
 It wasn’t until this post that I’d even heard of Meetup.
 Zoom and Discord I’d heard of.
 So this was a new company for me.

 Meetup is an online service that helps organize and schedule group outings for people with similar interests.
 It is effectively an online party planning service that anyone can use to organize an event.

 Meetup even allows you to plan virtual events, which certainly came in handy for people during the COVID-19 pandemic.
 The company was founded back in 2002 by Scott Heiferman who is still the Chairman, despite a change in ownership.
 Meetup is headquartered in New York City.

 Heiferman thought of the idea for Meetup following the 9/11 terrorist attack on the Twin Towers.
 Following the attack, Heiferman met some of his neighbors for the first time and realized the interests they had in common.
 He also believed that the attack had destroyed a bit of the community feel of America, and was determined to bring that sense of community back.
 Heiferman founded the company with five other co-founders, and quickly found funding from private investors.

 As for the ownership of Meetup, Heiferman sold the brand to the controversial co-working company WeWork (NYSE: WE) back in 2017.
 In turn, WeWork sold Meetup to a New York focused venture capital fund called AlleyCorp in 2020.
 Through this all, Heiferman remains the Chairman of the company, which is always a positive for potential investors.
 At the time of the sale to AlleyCorp, Meetup had over 49 million registered users.
-It also has an enterprise solutions segment that serves companies like Adobe, Google, Microsoft, IBM, and Twitter.
+It also has an enterprise solutions segment that serves companies like Adobe, Google, Microsoft, IBM, LinkedIn, and Twitter.